-On Co-op leveraged the world-wide attention that the International Year brought and urged government to take measures aimed at creating a more supportive environment for the development of co-operatives in Ontario.
+On Co-op leveraged the world-wide attention that the 2012 International Year of Co-operatives brought and urged government to take measures aimed at creating a more supportive environment for the development of co-operatives in Ontario.
 We continue these efforts today through various profile-raising initiatives and by cultivating relationships with key Ontario Ministries.
-These joint public/ co-operative meetings largely promote the socio-economic impact, diversity and democratic foundations of the sector.
-In particular, they emphasize co-operatives strategic positioning to partner with government to deliver on shared priorities and goals in an efficient, affordable and accountable manner.
+These joint public/co-operative meetings largely promote the socio-economic impact, diversity and democratic foundations of the sector.
+In particular, they emphasize co-operative's strategic positioning to partner with government to deliver on shared priorities and goals in an efficient, affordable and accountable manner.

 With IYC behind us, the ICA's Blueprint for a Co-operative Decade before us and Canada's 150th birthday fast approaching, On Co-op is confident in the co-operative sector's ability to raise their profile with government dramatically over the next several years.

 For a review of our previous activities in this area visit our “Past Initiatives” on the top right of this page.
 For more details on our current and future initiatives visit “Our Objectives” page.

 QUEEN’S PARK RECEPTIONS

 On Co-op has hosted numerous annual Queen’s Park Receptions to provide the co-operative sector with opportunities to greet and inform their Ministers and MPPs regarding the challenges they face as well as the social and economic benefits they bring to the table.

 While it is very important to keep a profile with the province, executing these events is a costly endeavour.
 We strongly believe that our future gatherings at Queen’s Park should be more strategic, and our message (or “ask”) should be much clearer and stronger.
 For the time being, therefore, On Co-op will refrain from hosting these recpetions and focus on building strategic partnerships and relationships with key ministries through smaller, more focused meetings.

 In the future, we hope to add a “Lobby Day” as part of the Queen’s Park Reception.
 This would create the opportunity for co-op leaders and representatives to attend pre-arranged meetings with their Ministers or MPPs prior to the Reception to discuss issues of importance.